DeveloppeurPascal/Promo-Verif/README.md

 This project depends on :

-* project 1
-* project 2
+* [digao-dalpiaz/DzHTMLText](https://github.com/digao-dalpiaz/DzHTMLText) must be installed in ./lib-externes/DzHTMLText folder.

 ## How to ask a new feature, report a bug or a security issue ?

-If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX) and [open a new issue](https://github.com/DeveloppeurPascal/XXXXXXXXXX/issues).
+If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/Promo-Verif) and [open a new issue](https://github.com/DeveloppeurPascal/Promo-Verif/issues).

 If you found a security issue please don't report it publicly before a patch is available.
 Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).

 You also can fork the repository and contribute by submitting pull requests if you want to help.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Dual licensing model (only for my projects, not for this code repository template)
+## Dual licensing model

 This project is distributed under [AGPL 3.0 or later](https://choosealicense.com/licenses/agpl-3.0/) license.